mroonga/mroonga/doc/source/reference/full_text_search/boolean_mode.rst

-Mroonga full text Search in Boolean mode
+Mroonga full text search in boolean mode
 ========================================

 Mroonga can perform boolean full-text searches using the "IN BOOLEAN MODE" modifier.